commune-sh/commune/README.md

 This project is under active development and the native client portion is not yet ready for production use.

-There is a live instace of this client running on [commune.sh](https://commune.sh)
+There is a live instance of this client running on [commune.sh](https://commune.sh)

 ### Running